ShivanKaul/star-spec/draft-dss-star.md

 ### Dictionary Attacks {#dictionary-attacks}

 The Aggregation Server may attempt to launch a dictionary attack against the client measurement, by repeatedly launching queries against the Randomness Server for measurements of its choice.
+The Aggregation Server could also detect the presence of a specific measurement in the set of received encrypted reports by querying the Randomness Server for that measurement.

-This is mitigated by the fact that the Randomness Server regularly rotates the VOPRF key that they use, which reduces the window in which this attack can be launched ({{sec-randomness-sampling}}).
+This attack is mitigated by the fact that the Randomness Server regularly rotates the VOPRF key that they use, which reduces the window in which this attack can be launched ({{sec-randomness-sampling}}).
 Note that such attacks can also be limited in scope by maintaining out-of-band protections against entities that attempt to launch large numbers of queries in short time periods.

-### Detecting Presence of Specific Measurements

-Related to {{dictionary-attacks}}, a malicious Aggregation Server could detect the presence of a specific measurement in the set of received encrypted reports by querying the Randomness Server for that measurement.
-Similar to {{dictionary-attacks}}, this attack is also mitigated by regularly rotating the VOPRF key and out-of-band protections such as IP-based restrictions.

 ### Sybil Attacks